jonbhanson/flutter_native_splash/README.md

 ## iOS
 * Your splash image will be resized to `@3x` and `@2x` images.
 * Color and image properties will be inserted in `LaunchScreen.storyboard`.
-* The background colour is implemented by using a single-pixel png file and stretching it to fit the screen.
+* The background color is implemented by using a single-pixel png file and stretching it to fit the screen.
 * Code for hidden status bar toggle will be added in `Info.plist`.

 ## Web